google/skywater-pdk/docs/status.rst

 Google, SkyWater and our partners are currently doing internal validation and test designs, including silicon validation or the released data and plan to publish these results.

-The PDK will be tagged with a production version when ready to do production design, see the `"Versioning Information" <>`_ section for a full description of the version numbering scheme.
+The PDK will be tagged with a production version when ready to do production design, see the ":ref:`Versioning Information`" section for a full description of the version numbering scheme.

 To get notified about future new releases of the PDK, and other important news, please sign up on the `skywater-pdk-announce mailing list <https://groups.google.com/forum/#!forum/skywater-pdk-announce>`_